flatlanderone/igpclassic/Documentation/faq.md

  9. Will you help me if I refuse to provide the log file?

  10. How to find the log file and share it via pastebin.com

+ 11. How to share a screenshot via pasteboard.co
 ***
 ***